Getting Close to Alberta Birds of Prey

 Tom Jackson releases one of the hawks

-The hawk sat for a moment in the tree as if he was testing this idea of freedom, was it real?
+The hawk sat for a moment in the tree as if he were testing this idea of freedom.
+Was it real?
 He was trying to figure out if he could really fly anywhere; no more rehab, no cages, no more limits.
 Then he spread his big wings and flew off.
 I watched him until I the little black dot disappeared into the blue sky.

 Disclosure: